- 18 Years of age*,

 PawPADs depends on volunteers to help raise and train these wonderful canines!

-Volunteers have donated thousands of hours doing things such as dog care and feeding, puppy socialization, facility remodeling/maintenance, administrative work and fundraising, and, of course, training the dogs.
+Our volunteers come from many different walks of life and professions.
+Some have spent so much time with us, they are vital to daily operations and are very much part of our family.
+They have donated thousands of hours doing things such as dog care and feeding, puppy socialization, facility remodeling/maintenance, administrative work and fundraising, and, of course, training the dogs.

 Volunteer applicants are considered without regard to race, sex, religion, creed, sexual orientation, veteran status, or ethnic origin.